Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 And Murray’s upzones are poised to increase exponentially the number of projects generating affordable-housing contributions.
 Raising maximum heights by one or more stories, the upzones are triggering the mayor’s Mandatory Housing Affordability program, which requires developers to contribute whether they build higher or not.

-While Incentive Zoning payments from 2004 through 2016 created an estimated 948 affordable units, Murray’s goal is to have the new program create 6,000 in 10 years.
+While the Incentive Zoning program since 2004 has resulted in more than 1,200 affordable units, according to the city, Murray’s goal is to have the new program — a recommendation from a 2015 mayoral task force — create 6,000 in 10 years.

 The council already has upzoned the University District, downtown and South Lake Union, but proposals for less-dense neighborhoods may encounter more pushback.